tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 path1: /nativelibraryapis.html
 ---

-In previous parts of the course, we focused exclusively on REST APIs.
-Now let's explore native library APIs, which are more common when building native apps.
+In most of this course, we focused on REST APIs.
+For this section, let's explore native library APIs, which are more common when building native apps that you install on devices (such as Android or iOS devices).

 {% if site.format == "web" %}
 * TOC